About cabinet records

 See PROS 07/01 Common Administrative Functions RDA for information about cabinet record classes and retention periods.

-Please refer to the Cabinet Office for general advice regarding the management of CiC records.
+Please also refer to Cabinet Office for general advice regarding the management of CiC records.